JM1/ansible-collection-jm1-cloudy/roles/podman/README.md

 arbitrary modules, so for example, change from `- debug: msg=""` to `- debug: { msg: "" }`.

-[^supported-keywords]: Tasks will be executed with [`jm1.ansible.execute_module`][jm1-ansible-execute-module] which supports keywords `register`, `when` and a special keyword `handlers` only.
+[^supported-keywords]: Tasks will be executed with [`jm1.ansible.execute_module`][jm1-ansible-execute-module] which supports keyword `when` and a special keyword `handlers` only.
 Task keyword `handlers` defines a list of handlers which will be notified and run when a task has changed anything.
-Handlers will also be executed with [`jm1.ansible.execute_module`][jm1-ansible-execute-module] and thus only keywords `register` and  `when` are supported.
+Handlers will also be executed with [`jm1.ansible.execute_module`][jm1-ansible-execute-module] and thus only keyword `when` is supported.

 [^example-modules]: Useful Ansible modules in this context could be [`blockinfile`][ansible-builtin-blockinfile], [`command`][ansible-builtin-command], [`copy`][ansible-builtin-copy], [`file`][ansible-builtin-file], [`lineinfile`][